Skip to main content

 • A custom expression: Bosun renders the string as a template in the current task context and treats any non-empty, non-false/0 value as truthy.

-For example, you can branch on the contents of a previous step output:
+For example, you can branch on the contents of an earlier step output:

 Keep expressions short and render them to clear true/false strings.
 If an expression fails to render or resolves to an empty value, Bosun falls back to evaluating the next available edge.